 A small circa 1950s Cybis/Cordey dual signature rose box bearing the Cordey mold impression (at left) and the Cybis signature stamp in blue at the right.
 The blue painted model number of 6038 also appears as a faint mold impression below “Cordey.”

-These three 1950s small boxes appeared in the Cybis in Retrospect museum exhibition.
-From left to right they are the Heart Box (small) which is 3” high; the Powder Box (round with bird) also 3” high and 3” in diameter; and the larger Heart Box which is 4” high.
-These were made in both white bisque and decorated (color).
+These three 1950s small boxes were produced at least until 1963 but were gone from the lineup by 1967.
+All where made in both plain white bisque and in color-decorated.
+Prices cited are from 1963.
+From left to right: the Heart Box (small) which is 3” high, white $10, color $15; the Powder Box (round with bird) also 3” high and 3” in diameter, white $10, color $15; and the larger Heart Box which is 4” high, white $15, color $18.

 The first image is the same 1950s Powder Box with bird that is shown in the center of the previous photo; these were signed Cybis.
 The second photo is an earlier Cordey signed round box with bird for style comparison.
 The Cordey box is much larger, however: 7” in diameter and 6” tall including the decorated lid.
 The bird itself is slightly more than 2” high and 3.5” long beak to tail.